6 ways to use Instagram to fill vacancies and boost branding

 “For example, if an apartment only has west-facing windows, I wouldn’t photograph it at the beginning of the day,” Bramson says.
 “You want to wait until the apartment is filled with natural light to give your audience a better idea of what the space looks like during its peak moment.”

-2. Post images that feature detail
+2. Post images and videos that feature detail

-“People emotionally respond to color and details; the more details in the initial photo, the better,” Bramson says.
+“People emotionally respond to color and details.
+The more details in the initial photo, the better,” Bramson says.
 “Let the properties speak for themselves.”

 3. Provide critical information